Featured Image

 Tariffs indirectly affect the exporting country as domestic consumers are put off by the rising costs.
 If domestic consumers still have an interest in the good or service, they will have to embrace the higher fees.
 These inflated prices are sometimes referred to as artificial prices.

 Consumers also face the issue of less choice under tariffs.
 Restrictions on imports limit the variety of a certain good or service available to them.
 With less competition, the quality of output from domestic producers may drop.
+But that’s not always a bad thing.

-However, businesses at home may see the restricted good or service as an opportunity.
+Businesses at home may see the restricted good or service as an opportunity.
 The lack of competition from abroad may entice more domestic producers.
 This creates job opportunities and lifts domestic employment.

 The diagram below shows the effects of higher import costs from tariffs.